John Wick Chapter 2

 Humor and sadness snipes from around the edges throughout John Wick Chapter 2 as it picks up seamlessly from the earlier John Wick film from 2014.
 "You killed his dog and stole his car" intones a voice at the beginning, telling us in a nutshell what brought legendary hitman John Wick (Keenu Reeves) out of retirement in the first film, and has set him up for further duties in the sequel when a "marker" is laid against him.
 This "marker" is in affect a pledge of doing a favor for another person within the criminal trade, and the marker against John Wick is a left over from his earlier criminal career that he has tried (completely unsuccessfully, as it turns out) to leave behind him.

-Wick refuses to honor the marker, but this ends up getting his house burned down in retaliation, and he soon forces himself to settle the matter according to the rules of his trade, which means honoring the marker and doing a hit job for the holder, which is Santino D'Antonio (played by Riccardo Scamarcio).
-Wick is sent to Rome to assassinate crime lord Gianna D'Antonio (played by Claudia Gerini) who is Santino's sister, who holds a higher rank in the crime world, that is, a seat at the "High Table" which is where the main criminal chieftains rule the underworld.
+Wick refuses to honor the marker, but this ends up getting his house burned down in retaliation.
+Thereafter, he forces himself to settle the matter according to the rules of his trade, which means honoring the marker and doing a hit job for the holder, which is Santino D'Antonio (played by Riccardo Scamarcio) who is an odious psychopath.
+Wick is sent to Rome to assassinate crime lord Gianna D'Antonio (played by Claudia Gerini) who is Santino's sister, much less odious and not alive long enough for us to know if less psychopathic.
+She holds a higher rank in the crime world, that is, a seat at the "High Table" which is where the main criminal chieftains get together like civilized mass-murderers and rule the underworld.

-Keenu Reeves is of course excellent in this role, stoically enduring any number of slights and arrows of outrageous fortune, and eventually meeting up with Lawrence Fishbourne again, which makes for reverberations that extend well past the earlier John Wick movie and straight to The Matrix (1999).
+Keenu Reeves is of course excellent in this role, stoically enduring any number of slights and arrows of outrageous fortune, and eventually meeting up with Lawrence Fishbourne again, which for most filmgoers with create a reverberation that extends well past the earlier John Wick movie and straight to The Matrix (1999).

 Wolverine: Old Man Logan - Amazon